JBLED/Hyphomicrobiales-phyllosphere/README.md

 This part is to convert RAxML output tree files in readable format for FigTree.

-- 16S_rRNA : tree built from complete 16S rRNA sequences extracted from reference genomes and metagenome
+- **16S_rRNA** : tree built from complete 16S rRNA sequences extracted from reference genomes and metagenome

-- rpoB : tree built from complete rpoB sequences extracted from reference genomes and metagenomes
+- **rpoB** : tree built from complete rpoB sequences extracted from reference genomes and metagenomes

-- Lichenibacterium_is_1174-901-12: tree built fro reference 16S rRNA sequence from Lichenihabitantaceae (NCBI) and sequences labelled as 1174-901-12 in SILVA 138.1 database
+- **Lichenibacterium_is_1174-901-12**: tree built from reference 16S rRNA sequences from Lichenihabitantaceae (NCBI) and sequences labelled as 1174-901-12 in SILVA 138.1 database

 ———————————————————————————————————